nuwave/lighthouse/docs/master/security/authentication.md

 ```

-If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum), you should use Sanctum's guard
+If you are using [Laravel Sanctum](https://laravel.com/docs/master/sanctum), you should use Sanctum's guard in your mutation resolvers
 to handle sessions.
 Sanctum supports both session-based and token-based authentication.
 The example implementations above
 only make sense when using session-based authentication.